 ✔️ = Likely taxable | ❌ = Likely no tax effect I ? = It depends | 💲 = Possible deduction

 ❌ Buying coins (Fiat to Crypto)

-In general, buying cryptocurrency with fiat is not a taxable event.
+In general, buying cryptocurrency with fiat (ex: USD) is not a taxable event.
 Taxpayers with significant crypto holdings in a foreign exchange might be required to complete certain informational forms (see Foreign Holdings below).

 ✔️ Selling coins (Crypto to Fiat)